 - Only pawns may capture en passant.
 More specifically, a white pawn can capture en passant if it’s situated in the fifth rank and a black pawn can do it if it’s situated in the fourth rank.
 The white pawns on the green squares and the black pawns on the red squares can execute this move.

 - Those pawns can capture an enemy pawn that has moved to an adjacent square by making a two square move.
 The attacking pawn can capture the other pawn situated on the adjacent square and the attacking pawn is moved to the square that the captured pawn has passed through on its previous move.
 It seems a little complicated but the following example will answer all your questions.
 Make sure that you will click on the arrows or the notation as many times it is required to understand it.

 - Keep in mind that if the pawn isn’t advanced by two squares in one move and made the same move into two steps then the enemy pawn doesn’t have the right to capture it en passant (see below).

 - Also, the window of opportunity to capture the enemy piece ‘en passant’ is immediately after the pawn has moved by two squares.
 If you make a different move after that then, you cannot capture it ‘en passant’.

+You can check my other articles about strategies and reviews of chess sets.
 I hope this article cleared any questions that you might had.
 If you found value in this article, it would mean a lot to me to share it to share it with your close ones.
 I would like to read your opinion in the comment section.
 Have fun with chess.